Page last updated on October 10, 2024 at 9:30 pm

 TASTE & ODOR ISSUES:

 Taste and odor issues with drinking water stem from the presence of the organic compounds known as methylisoborneol (MIB) and geosmin.
 These two compounds are not harmful to human health.
-Rather, the presence of MIB and geosmin negatively affect the drinking water's aesthetics, causing an earthy, musty taste and smell.
+The presence of MIB and geosmin can negatively affect the drinking water's aesthetics, causing an earthy, musty taste and smell.
 Taste and odor thresholds vary from person to person, but normally geosmin can be detected as low as 7-15 parts per trillion, while MIB can be detected as low as 20-30 parts per trillion.
-CBU uses Powdered Activated Carbon, Copper Sulfate, and Sodium Permanganate during treatment to decrease these compounds, but at times during especially warm and dry periods, the taste and odor may persist after treatment.
+CBU uses Powdered Activated Carbon, Copper Sulfate, and Sodium Permanganate during treatment to decrease these compounds, but at times during especially warm and dry weather, the taste and odor may persist after treatment.
 One method of masking the taste and smell in drinking water is to fill a pitcher or jug of water, add lemon or fruit wedges, and store it in the refrigerator.

 To access the most recent taste and odor compound data view our latest water quality data.